President, Naval Postgraduate School

 Retired Vice Adm.
 Ann E. Rondeau was appointed as President, Naval Postgraduate School on January 29, 2019.
 She brings to the assignment an unparalleled record of leadership and achievement within the military and academia in the areas of education, training, research, executive development, change management, and strategic planning.
 Prior to her appointment, Adm.
 Rondeau served as the sixth president of the College of DuPage.
 Her most recent military position was as the President of the National Defense University, a consortium of five colleges and nine research centers in Washington, DC.

 Rondeau holds a B.A. from Eisenhower College (NY), an M.A. from Georgetown University (DC) and an Ed.D. from the College of Education at Northern Illinois University in DeKalb.
-She also holds an honorary Doctorate in Public Service from Carthage College (Kenosha, WI) and an honorary Doctorate in Humane Letters from Rosalind Franklin University of Medicine and Science (Chicago, IL).
+She also holds an honorary Doctorates in Public Service from Carthage College (Kenosha, WI) and in Humane Letters from Rosalind Franklin University of Medicine and Science (Chicago, IL).